CrestfallenLARP/cfldangerden/content/en/items/item/_index.md

 Needs:

 * Searchable for Name, Type, Created By, Character Number

 * Allowable types are Alchemy, Forging, Enchanting, and Scientific.
 There are some cards that may have multiple types.
 I am ok with symbols if necessary for space.

 * Be able to add to write ups and folders areas

 * Be easily added to a printable layout for Print on Demand site

 * Need to know how many items we must print at one time for a full sheet.

 * Should use the art we already have available

 * Each event I want to print at least 2 full sheets of item cards between the folders and items going out on modules

 * PC made cards will be hand written on the current business cards until we are out of them.

 * PC made cards that are planned ahead of time can be printed in the runs before events

 * This can be a list that is sortable like the monsters on the Polar site

-* What is the lead time required to print these pages and have them arrive
+* What is the lead time required to print these pages and have them arrive.
+About 2 weeks.
-* Wands are a separate use case.
-These items are on tongue depressors.
-I would like these items to be generated on a separate document that I can use to print, cut, and tape to the wand reps (like NERO components) with the following information.
-Side 1 - Crestfallen LARP, Single Use Wand, Created By, Character Number, Date.
-Side 2 - Spell Incant.
-I don't believe that the headings are necessary for side one, just the information.
-Paper can be up to 3 inches wide and should be 3/4 of an inch high per side with 1/16th of an inch between for the fold.
-  * Example:	Side 1 - Crestfallen LARP, Single Use Wand, Beren Olean, 1, 8/12/23
-    	Side 2 - By my frigid ex's breath 5 Ice